 About Theatre of Dionysus

 The Theatre of Dionysus in Athens was one of the most important theatres in Ancient Greece.
-Initially built of timber in the sixth century BC, the Theatre of Dionysus was named in honour of the Greek deity of wine and theatre.
-It soon became a focal point of Ancient Greek social life, with plays, festivals and competitions all taking place there.
+Initially built of timber in the 6th century BC, the theatre was named in honour of the Greek deity of wine and theatre: Dionysus.

+The theatre soon became a focal point of Ancient Greek social life, offering plays, festivals and competitions.
 In fact, the Theatre of Dionysus played host to masterpieces by some of the most important playwrights of the time, including Sophocles and Euripides.

 Discover the best historical places in Greece, from the Acropolis to Epidaurus and more, includes an interactive map of Greek cultural places, landmarks and monuments.